Live

 My answer: make the app genuinely useful.

 That sounds like a non-answer, but I mean it specifically.
-If someone logs their mood, sleep, and energy for two weeks and the app shows them a pattern they didn’t know about — “your mood dips tend to follow bad sleep by about a day” — that’s a reason to keep logging.
+If someone logs their mood, sleep, and energy for two weeks and the app shows them a pattern they didn’t know about (“your mood dips tend to follow bad sleep by about a day”), that’s a reason to keep logging.
 Not because of a streak, but because the data is actually telling them something.

 If someone can generate a clinician report from their tracking data and bring it to their psychiatrist appointment, that’s a reason to keep logging.
-The reward isn’t a badge — it’s a better doctor’s visit.
+The reward isn’t a badge.
+It’s a better doctor’s visit.

-If someone logs a rough day and three weeks later the app helps them spot the same pattern forming, and they catch it early and prevent a crisis — that’s the best “engagement mechanic” imaginable.
+If someone logs a rough day and three weeks later the app helps them spot the same pattern forming, and they catch it early and prevent a crisis, that’s the best “engagement mechanic” imaginable.
 It’s just not artificial.

 The tradeoff is real, though.
 This approach means some people will stop using the app after a few days because there was no dopamine hook to keep them.
 My retention metrics will be worse than Finch’s.
 I’m okay with that.
 Because the people who stay are staying for the right reasons, and they’re getting actual value instead of fake rewards.